Alternative

 To be fair: If you're deep in Google Ads and need to feed it conversion data, GA4 is hard to replace — that's exactly what it's built for.
 Competitor details are drawn from public pricing and docs and can change — check their site for the latest.

 See the full GA4 vs Mochi comparisonThere's nothing to migrate.
-Add Mochi's one-line script alongside GA4, keep both running for a week to compare, then remove Google Tag Manager and the consent banner once you trust Mochi's numbers.
+Add Mochi's one-line script alongside GA4, keep both running for a week to compare, then remove Google Tag Manager once you trust Mochi's numbers.

 Mochi isn't free, but it starts at $6.99/mo with a 14-day trial and no card required.
-The trade for that price is a tool that works in five minutes, counts every visitor, and ties traffic to revenue without a tag manager or consent banner.
+The trade for that price is a tool that works in five minutes, counts every visitor, and ties traffic to revenue without a tag manager and without handing anything to an ad platform.

 No — Mochi starts collecting fresh, first-party data the moment you add the script.
 Most founders run both side by side for a week, then drop GA4 once Mochi's numbers look right.